 List Price is a signal or indication of what a Seller will accept for a property.

-Price levels can have a huge impact on Buyer behaviour.
-An effective pricing strategy is a powerful marketing tool that can allow a Seller to have huge influence over the negotiations on the sale of the property.
+Price levels can have a huge impact on Buyer Behaviour.
+An effective pricing strategy is a powerful marketing tool that can allow a Seller to have a huge influence over the negotiations on the sale of the property.